simpleinjector/Documentation/source/aop.rst

     container.RegisterConditional<IMailSender, SmtpMailSender>(c => !c.Handled);

 Here we use **RegisterConditional** to register two decorators.
 Both decorator will wrap the *SmtpMailSender* that is registered last.
-The *AsyncCommandHandlerDecorator* is wrapped around the *SmtpMailSender* in case it is injected into the *UserController*, while the *BufferedMailSenderDecorator* is wrapped when injected into the *EmailBatchProcessor*.
+The *AsyncMailSenderDecorator* is wrapped around the *SmtpMailSender* in case it is injected into the *UserController*, while the *BufferedMailSenderDecorator* is wrapped when injected into the *EmailBatchProcessor*.
 Note that the *SmtpMailSender* is registered as conditional as well, and is registered as fallback registration using **!c.Handled**, which basically means that in case no other registration applies, that registration is used.

 .. _Decorator-registration-factories: